kuvivek/drivingTheoryInGermany/README.md

 123. What do you do when you see this traffic sign?(Sign.
 308 ❌Priority over oncoming traffic.
 There is a narrow passage ahead.)
 ✅ You must be ready to stop despite taking precedence
 ✅ You may only take precedence when the narrowing is clear
-❌You must give precedence to the oncoming traffic
+❌ You must give precedence to the oncoming traffic
 **Comment**:  The sign is in front of a narrowed lane.
-Anyone driving in the direction of the white arrow has priority over oncoming traffic.
+Anyone driving in the direction of the white arrow has priority over
+oncoming traffic.
 Oncoming traffic must wait.
-If you have priority, you must still be prepared to stop and may only use the priority if the lane is clear.
+If you have priority, you must still be prepared to stop and may only use the
+priority if the lane is clear.

 124. How should you act at a point of danger indicated by this sign?
 ![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_40_150.jpg)